Being an investment banker is one of the best-paying jobs available today, excellently.

-You need to start your education for this job as early as high school, you need to attend an Ivy League college, finish top of your class, and participate in all kinds of internships and training afterward.
+You need to start your education for this job as early as high school; you need to attend an Ivy League college, finish top of your class, and participate in all kinds of internships on wall street and training afterwards.

 Here are details on the pros and cons, which might make it all easier to comprehend.

 There are many answers to this question.
-Actually, there are as many answers as there are people interested in this field because it’s such a subjective answer.
+There are as many answers as there are people interested in this field because it’s such a subjective answer.
 Remember the ‘models and bottles’ guy?

-In case you don’t know him, he’s an investment banker who became famous a while ago, because, when asked why did he get into investment banking, he answered ‘models and bottles.’
+In case you don’t know him, he’s a banking analyst who became famous a while ago, because, when asked why did he get into investment banking, he answered ‘models and bottles.’
 The whole video, which you can see below, is about him partying.

 Take the time to quiz yourself to see if all the long working hours, all the studying, and all stress are worth doing for you.

 Ideally, as many investment bankers themselves put it, you should love the job, not its outcome.
 You should enjoy financing, investing, doing business, travelling, and meeting new and exciting people.